 The CSG Diversity & Inclusion Committee, together with firm leadership and employees, supports a variety of legal and business affinity groups by both actively participating in, and sponsoring, these organizations.
 Through their participation, many of the firm’s attorneys have taken on leadership roles within the largest and most prolific of these organizations.

-The Chair of the CSG Diversity & Inclusion Committee has been invited to serve as the Co-Head of the inaugural Diversity & Inclusion Sub-Committee of the Women’s White Collar Defense Association, a national association focused on promoting the business and professional interests of women attorneys who represent corporations, other organizations and individuals facing government enforcement actions, internal investigations, compliance and ethics matters.
+The Chair of the CSG Diversity & Inclusion Committee has been invited to serve as the Co-Head of the Diversity & Inclusion Sub-Committee of the Women’s White Collar Defense Association, a national association focused on promoting the business and professional interests of women attorneys who represent corporations, other organizations and individuals facing government enforcement actions, internal investigations, compliance and ethics matters.
 In addition, a woman member of the firm founded the local New Jersey Chapter of this organization, and currently serves as its Chair.